-- a.
+- f.
+Upper case letters of the alphabet are reserved for use as designators on diagrams for measurement points with the exception of upper case K and upper-case Q. - g.
+Packaged or repackaged evidence is sealed with a tamper evident seal, which is initialed and dated. - 5.
+Evidence Storage - a.
 Evidence is stored long term within the Evidence Section.
 This is a restricted facility to which only Evidence personnel have access.
 Items may be checked out by examiners, officers, and detectives as the need arises. - b.
 Evidence may be stored short term within the limited access laboratory or working areas.
 In general, evidence is stored under these conditions while examinations are being performed on the items.
-Once transported, evidence is to remain in the laboratory areas, with the exception of latent fingerprint lifts or similar evidence, and photographs.

-6. Evidence Reporting
+Once transported, evidence is to remain in the laboratory areas, with the exception of latent fingerprint lifts or similar evidence, and photographs. - 6.
+Evidence Reporting - a.

-- a.
 Investigators should assess the case and the evidence for input concerning which examinations should be conducted on each item of evidence.
-This assessment should be communicated to the requestor of the examination, as well as to the DA and any other involved investigators. - b.g.
+This assessment should be communicated to the requestor of the examination, as well as to the DA and any other involved investigators. - b.
 It is desirable that as few persons be involved in the handling of items of evidence as possible.
 Careful records must be kept that document the chain of custody for each item.
-All evidentiary items should be tagged into the Evidence Section promptly evidence after the collection or examination process is complete.
+All evidentiary items should be tagged into the Evidence Section promptly after the collection or examination process is complete. - 7.
+Evidence from Outside Agencies